Mark Lorenz started singing on a dare and turned it into a songwriting and performing career, touring and writing across North America.

 That’s a tough question to answer.
 A songwriting buddy once told me “You either write good music or bad music.”
 The best way to describe it is, I try to write good music!
 Without trying to confine myself, I predominantly write Country.

 I’ve written with blues writers, rock writers, folk, Country, Americana writers… I’ve written all kinds of music.
-There are influences from everybody I’ve ever listened to in my music, but I put my own stamp on it.
+There are influences from everybody I’ve ever listened to, I put my own stamp on it.
 From Bruce Springsteen, The Eagles, Garth Brooks, Keith Whitley, Johnny Cash, and George Jones, I’ve put it into my own songwriting.

 Most of what I write about revolves around real life… I write about real life, real emotion.
 My songwriting has an individuality to it, I don’t think it sounds like anyone else in the industry.
 We all try to write for commercial radio, so things will sound similar but not necessarily the same.
 Everyone tends to write towards radio, I write and let radio come to me….

-Songwriting culture in Country music is different than in other genres.
-What’s your take on it?
+There is a different songwriting culture in Country music, than other genres.
+What’s your take on this?

 The country heart is centred around a family atmosphere.
 When I’m doing writes in Nashville, there might be five other writers in a room, with five different ideas… the magic happens when you take those five different ideas and wrap them into one song.